 You can arrange cover to replace a percentage (normally up to 70 per cent) of your lost income until you reach retirement, return to work, or die, whichever happens first.
-Alternatively, cover can be arranged that only pays for a limited period of time, which will result in a cheaper premium.
+Alternatively, cover can be arranged for a limited period of time, which will result in a cheaper premium.